sphinx-doc/sphinx/doc/usage/configuration.rst

    .. versionadded:: 1.1

-.. confval:: linkcheck_ignore_redirects
+.. confval:: linkcheck_allowed_redirects

    A dictionary that maps a pattern of the source URI to a pattern of the canonical URI.
-If set, linkcheck builder treated as "ignored" if a hyperlink in the source document that matches to the pattern of the source URI, and it redirects to the URL that matches to the pattern of the canonical URI.
+If set, linkcheck builder treated as "working" if a hyperlink in the source document that matches to the pattern of the source URI, and it redirects to the URL that matches to the pattern of the canonical URI.
 Example:

    .. code-block:: python

-      linkcheck_ignore_redirects = {
+      linkcheck_working_redirects = {
-          # All HTTP redirections from the source URI to the canonical URI will be ignored.
+          # All HTTP redirections from the source URI to the canonical URI will be treated as "working".
           'http://sphinx-doc.org/.*': 'https://sphinx-doc.org/en/master/.*'
       }